 Before performing this process, users require various permission.

 The following section in this article discusses complete step by step guide of cutover migration to Office 365.
-But when it comes to the proven solution to migrate On-Premise Exchange to Office 365, then many experts recommend the one-stop solution by SysTools.
+But when it comes to the proven solution to migrate On-Premise Exchange mailbox to Office 365, then many experts recommend the one-stop solution by SysTools i.e. Exchange to Office 365 Migration Software.
 Its top-rated features and easy to use interface helps users to make the process efficient and effortless.
 It helped many organizations to carry out migration at rapid pace and cut migration costs to higher extent.

-There are few steps involved, which helps users to perform a cutover migration of email to Office 365 by utilizing PowerShell as mentioned below:
+There are a few steps involved, which help users to perform a cutover migration of email to Office 365 by utilizing PowerShell as mentioned below:

 Step 1: Prepare for Migration